Caitlin Clark presents Gamecocks with unique test

 Connecticut, which lost 81-77 at home, and Stanford, which lost 76-71 in overtime at home, are the only other teams to accomplish that this season.

-The Gamecocks have limited opponents to 31.7-percent shooting and are outrebounding teams by 20.3 boards per game.
+The Gamecocks have limited opponents to 31.7% shooting and are outrebounding teams by 20.3 boards per game.

 Zia Cooke, a 5-foot-9 guard, leads South Carolina with an average of 15.1 points per game but the rest of lineup is filled with size.